 ENG 100/WAC 011.
 WRITING ACROSS THE CURRICULUM: AN INTRODUCTION.
 Explores the fundamentals of writing in an interdisciplinary context.
 Emphasizes grammar, punctuation, and mechanics in the context of active learning.
 Students write for instructors not only in the Humanities, but in the other divisions as well.
 (Students may test out at placement or with appropriate SAT scores.)

 3 non-degree credits and 1 credit

 ENG 101/RCA 021.
 READING IN CONTENT AREAS: AN INTRODUCTION.
 Content Area Reading 021/ENG 101 offers a comprehensive program of reading and vocabulary in the content areas.
 It is linked to General Education I - The Caribbean: Social Dimension (SSC 100) and General Education II - The Natural World: The Caribbean (SCI 100).
 Literal and critical reading skills, conceptual vocabulary enrichment, and validated reading and study strategies are stressed.
 The course requires that students develop a portfolio of materials demonstrating mastery of the course's objectives.

 3 non-degree credits and 1 credit

 ENG 108.
 EXPLORATION OF VIRGIN ISLANDS LITERATURE.
 An introductory survey of Virgin Islands creative writing in the context of a description of Virgin Islands culture.
 Students will investigate, through bibliographic research and critical reading, Virgin Islands literature in its sociohistorical context.
-3 credits

 ENG 120.
 ENGLISH COMPOSITION.
 English Composition is the intermediate writing course in the University's composition offerings.
 It develops critical thinking, investigative research and coherent ideas through the writing of analytical, literary and critical essays and the close reading of texts.
 Prerequisites: ENG 100/WAC 011 and ENG 101/RCA 021, or passing scores on the placement exams, or satisfactory SAT scores, for exemption.
-3 credits

 ENG 191.
 HONORS COMPOSITION.
 A course in expository writing for students who demonstrate considerable skill in English grammar and the fundamentals of essay organization and development.
-Students will develop and refine rhetorical style in the sentence, paragraph and essay, focusing upon the same essay types examined in ENG 111.
-Prerequisites: A superior score on the objective English placement exam and recommendation by placement exam essay readers; or recommendation by instructors of SPE 120, through the third week of the semester; or successful completion of CLEP for SPE 120 by transfer students or others who may wish to take such an honors composition course.
-3 credits
+Students will develop and refine rhetorical style in the sentence, paragraph and essay, focusing upon the same essay types examined in ENG 120.
+This course may substitute for ENG120 as a general education requirement.
+Prerequisites: A score of 530 or above on the SAT Writing test, or 21 on the ACT English or English/Writing test, or a superior score on the objective English placement exam and recommendation by placement exam essay readers.

 ENG 192.
 HONORS COMPOSITION.
-A course in persuasive and argumentative writing for students who demonstrate considerable ability in SPE 120 or ENG 191.
+A course in persuasive and argumentative writing for students who demonstrate considerable ability in ENG 120 or ENG 191.
 Students will examine, analyze and evaluate persuasive and argumentative writings, study basic methods of research and apply these to a paper based on original research.
+This course may substitute for ENG201 as a general education requirement.
 Prerequisite: "A" average in ENG 120, or successful completion of ENG 191.
-3 credits